 My husband did up our garden seeing as he had so much extra time on his hands being on furlough and at the end of May, we brought ourselves an above ground swimming pool.
 Seeing as there was a super heatwave going on, the pool was a god send.

 My husband took up home brewing, it got very interesting when a batch was "ready" and we tried them.
-We also experimented make Vimto and Ribena wines, they taste nothing like wine by the way, more like a flavoured vodka.
+We also experimented making Vimto and Ribena wines, they taste nothing like wine by the way, more like a flavoured vodka.

 One big thing that happened was that we changed cars.
 We did have a Volkswagen Passat and swapped it for a Toyota Rav4.
 The Rav4 was my favourite car ever but in October, it failed it's MOT and it was just too expensive and unrealistic to fix so we got a Mercedes B Class.
-In the process of looking for the Passats paperwork, one of my husband's guitar amps fell off a speaker and landed across the toes on my left foot but mainly the big toe.
+In the process of looking for the Passat's paperwork, one of my husband's guitar amps fell off a speaker and landed across the toes on my left foot but mainly the big toe.
 I am not going to lie, I cried and wailed like a baby for at least an hour.
-3 of my toes went dark purple and 2 months later, I pulled the nail off my big toe seeing as it was just hanging off.
+3 of my toes were dark purple for over a week and 2 months later, I pulled the nail off my big toe seeing as it was just hanging off.
 The nail is still not the same haha.

 We came out of lockdown and restaurants were allowed to reopen just before my birthday so I went out for a meal with my husband to Turtle Bay and got very merry on their Bottomless Brunch.
 We got to get all dressed up and feel a little bit back to normal.
 It also meant that I got to spend a few days with my parents which was lovely seeing as I hadn't been able to see them properly for months.

 It was super weird being able to do things like going to the pub again.
 It had only been a few months but it felt like forever.
-It was also around this time that I went to Nandos for the first time in months with my best friend, another weird first.
+It was also around this time that I went to Nandos for the first time in months with my best friend, another weird and wonderful first.

 When the cinemas reopened, I was over the moon.
 I have a monthly pass to Cineworld so I was on the website and booking tickets to films the first chance I got and lucky enough for me, it was a Back To The Future marathon.
 I had a wicked time and managed to go and see a few more films before the cinemas were closed again.